When does a physical system compute?: Non-standard computing: computation or experiment?

 Another major problem arising from the use of such substrates for unconventional computation is that of scaling.
 As we have seen, digital computers scale simply through composition of small elements; slime moulds and LCD devices, however, scale by using bigger versions of the same system (this is also arguably true of the D-Wave machine).
 With only a phenomenological model of performance, there is no guarantee that a scaled-up system will act in the desired way.
 Even if some scaling behaviour is found experimentally at smaller scales, it is notoriously difficult to project this to larger sizes.

-Not all nonstandard computing relies on phenomenological models.
+Not all non-standard computing relies on phenomenological models.
 Sometimes unconventional devices do have a physical model behind them, but this is not in fact the actual physical behaviour (especially at large scales).
 Soap films are often described as finding a minimum energy, minimum length, state and thereby performing an analogue computation of minimal Steiner trees.
 However, soap films do not always find minimal states \cite{Aaronson2005}: it is, after all, the principle of \emph{stationary} action, not \emph{minimal} action, and soap films, as with other physical systems, can and do get trapped in local minima.
 In this case we have a bug in the physical implementation, not because it has been incorrectly engineered, but because the underlying simplistic physical model is wrong.

 One final note is that, even for unconventional substrates, the computational model $\C$ is often that of classical boolean logic.
 There are only three computational models that claim universality: classical Turing machines, quantum Turing machines \cite{Deutsch1985}, and the general purpose analogue computer \cite{Shannon1941}.
-One interesting area of future research is to develop novel computational models that can be implemented by engineered unconventional substrates.
+Although computation does not \emph{require} universality, one interesting area of future research is to develop novel computational models that can be implemented by engineered unconventional substrates.
 Until then, we can use the framework developed here to distinguish when we are computing with novel substrates and with what degree of confidence, and when we are performing experiments on them.